Mangalavinayagam/Bus-Reservation-System/README.md

 DOWNLOAD AS .ZIP FILE AND EXTRACT ALL FILES TO THE SAME FOLDER

-USERNAME & PASSWORD FOR THE PROGRAM :-
-Username : user
-Password : pass

-AND IF YOU WISH TO CHANGE YOUR PASSWORD:
-THEN, OPEN SOURCE FILE AND SCROLL DOWN.
-SEARCH FOR :- void login() CHANGE password AND DONT FORGET TO SAVE & COMPILE IT AFTER EDITING.
+username & password for the program :- username : user password : pass

+and if you wish to change your password: then, open source file and scroll down. search for :- void login() change password and dont forget to save & compile it after editing.

 DON'T DELETE THE (.txt) FILES INSIDE THE MAIN PROJECT FOLDER BECAUSE IT's THE DATABASE OF THIS PROJECT

-***** IF YOU FIND ANY ERRORS OR ANY PROBLEMS RELATED THIS PROGRAM, FEEL FREE TO CONTACT ME *****
+***** If you find any errors or any problems related this program, feel free to contact me *****